-- The client principal identifier

-- The information that uniquely identifies the client pre-authentication field in the request (e.g., PKINIT).
-A client pre-authenticator may for example be identified by client time.
+- The client principal identifier - The information that uniquely identifies the client pre-authentication field in the AS Request (PKINIT or encrypted timestamp in the case of non public key AS Request) or TGS Request (PA-TGS-REQ).

-- The full KDC reply

-The KDC MUST maintain this information for all requests with the client time field that is within the time window (T - ΔT{MAX} , T + ΔT{MAX}), where T is the current time and ΔT{MAX} is the maximum clock skew that is allowed by KDC policy.
+The KDC MAY maintain this information for all requests with the client time field that is within the time window (T - $\Delta T{MAX}$ , T + $\Delta T{MAX}$ ), where T is the current time and $\Delta T{MAX}$ is the maximum clock skew that is allowed by KDC policy.
+If the AS Request or TGS Request is identical to the one previously received, the KDC MUST respond with the same reply message.
+If only the principal name and pre-authenticator (PKINIT, encrypted timestamp or PA-TGS-REQ) match, then the KDC MUST perform one of the following: